psrenergy-docs/ncp-release-notes/docs/home.md

 * Reformulated the transmission network representation.
 * Reformulated the option to define joint reserve offers for a group of generators with symmetric reserve assignment option.
 * Maximum number of buses extended to 8000.
-* Deprecated the option to define joint reserve assignation forced by generation.
+* Deprecated the option to define joint reserve assignment forced by generation.
 * Deprecated the option to define cold reserve bids for hydro and thermal plants.
 * New output results file:
   * Target storage violation